philbowles/H4AsyncTCP/README.md

 LwIP allows multiple buffers so what you see in the figures above is 1072=2x536 and 2920=2x1460.
 The important point here is that *all* of the values 536, 1460 (the individual LwIP buffer size) and 2 (the number of buffers) are implementation-dependent and *could* change in the future, so "hardcoding" any of them into your own app would be a **bad idea** as it could cause problems in the future or prevent you code running on newer / different machines.

-AardvarkTCP solves that problem by allowing data up to 1/2 of the free heap to be sent / received, irrespective of those LwIP "magic numbers".
+H4AsyncTCP solves that problem by allowing data up to 1/2 of the free heap to be sent / received, irrespective of those LwIP "magic numbers".
 As an example, here it is running "underneath" [PangolinMQTT](https://github.com/philbowles/PangolinMQTT) on an ESP8266 and allowing that lib to send and receive a 22kb+(!)
 MQTT packet

 ![twentytwo](assets/twentytwo.jpg)